samparsky/wal-rust/README.md

 # wal-rust

-A simple and fast write ahead log for Rust.
+[WIP] A simple and fast write ahead log for Rust.

 ## Features